 My name is Mrs Dempsey and I am the SENDCO.
+Mrs Davda is my Assistant SENDCO

-Within our department, we have Miss Williams and Mrs King, who are our Intervention Leads, as well as Mrs Crompton, Mrs Ogden, Mrs Farrell, Miss Breen, Mrs Fairhurst and Mr Ganderton, who are our in class Teaching Assistants.
+Within our department, we have Miss Williams and Mrs King, who are our Intervention Leads, as well as Mrs Crompton, Mrs Ogden, Mrs Farrell, Mrs Fairhurst, Mr Ganderton, Mrs Hoyte and Mr Parker, who are our in-class Teaching Assistants.